trpc/trpc/www/docs/client/infer-types.md

 // @include: server
 ```

-Using the helpers, you can infer the types of the procedures.
-The following example shows how to infer the types of the `create` procedure under the `post` namespace, using the example `appRouter`:
+Using the helpers, we can infer the types of our router.
+The following example shows how to infer the types of the `post.create` procedure:

 ```ts twoslash title="client.ts"
 // @module: esnext